 Once I was invited to my sister's house for dinner.
 While she was upstairs getting ready, the dog ate the food she'd left on the counter.
 When I got there, nothing had been prepared, and she knew I was perplexed but didn't want to say anything.
 Finally, after feeding me things like bread with salt, and she knew I needed an explanation, she told me what the dog ate.
 I looked at her and said, "Well then, let's eat the dog!"
 (We're both dog lovers)

 When cooking at home, what do you like to prepare for yourself?

 Last night I made vegetable cakes, pureed greens bound with egg, and baked lamb patties with zucchini and wild mushrooms in cream and strawberry shortcake.

 What is your signature dish or your favorite recipe? (please share it with us if you don't mind)

-Not exactly a signature, but evocative of the spirit of what I like to do.
-The recipes are ‘kid’ food in france.
-You’d eat them a thousand times, prepared by your mother, if you grew up in France.
+Not precisely a signature, but evocative of the spirit of what I like to do.
+The recipes are 'kid' food in France.
+If you grew up in France, you'd eat them a thousand times, prepared by your mother.

 They are written by me and published in a book entitled 'An Excuse to Be Together.'